 Professional practitioners, such as Patuxent Orthodontics, offer clinically approved teeth whitening machines such as the GLO Teeth Whitening system for removing teeth stains.
 Using heat and blue LED light, GLO provides immediate tooth whitening without any damage.
 With GLO, you don’t have to worry about messy trays, runny gels, or strips.
 You can achieve up to 12 shades lighter teeth using the GLO process in less than an hour and a half.
 Whether you opt for an at-home or in-office treatment, a brighter smile can boost your confidence!

-Lastly, over-the-counter products such as white toothpaste and strips can be used to diminish surface stains.
+Finally, over-the-counter products such as white toothpaste and strips can be used to diminish surface stains.
 These products, however, may only help diminish extrinsic teeth discoloration and are less effective at removing intrinsic stains.

 How to Prevent Tooth Discoloration